One common problem with recording the human voice is sssssomething called "sibilance."

-Why sound editing software can be your friend.
-One common problem with recording the human voice is sssssomething called ssssssibilance.
-If you didn’t already know what “sibilance” meant, my odd spelling above may have clued you in.
-It’s a sharp, biting hissing sound that happens whenever the recorded voice utters the “S” sound.
-You’ll be listening to the recording, and everything will sound great, until the speaker/singer utters the phrase “she’s a sensation,” and pierces your eardrums.
+If you didn’t already know what sibilance meant, my odd spelling above may have clued you in.
+The word "sibilance" refers to a sharp, biting hissing sound that happens whenever the recorded voice utters certain consonant sounds, especially the “S” sound (or sh, ch, etc.).
+You’ll be listening to the recording, and everything will sound great, until the speaker/singer utters the phrase “she sells seashells by the seashore,” and pierces your eardrums.